Glamping in Wales

 Is glamping suitable throughout the year?

-Do glamping stays usually include bathrooms?
+Do glamping stays include bathrooms?

-Some units are fully self-contained, while others rely on shared facilities.
+Some are self-contained, others use shared facilities.

-What should I bring for a glamping stay?
+What should I bring?